 Playwright, Composer, & Lyricist

 The composer and lyricist Stephen Sondheim is the most important artist to work in the American musical theater over the past half-century.
-He has not only collaborated on more than a dozen landmark shows and written countless standard songs but has also been the single most influential force in bringing the Broadway musical into the modern age.
+He has not only collaborated on more than a dozen landmark shows from which have come many standard songs but has also been the single most influential force in bringing the Broadway musical into the modern age.

 That journey began when Sondheim was still in his 20’s and contributed the lyrics to two classic collaborations with the playwright Arthur Laurents and the director-choreographer Jerome Robbins, West Side Story (1957; music by Leonard Bernstein) and Gypsy (1959; music by Jule Styne).
 Both shows have been repeatedly revived on Broadway and throughout the world.
-Daring and unorthodox for their time, they now are universally seen as twin pinnacles of the post-war Broadway musical.
+Daring and unorthodox for their time, both shows have had several revivals and are now universally seen as twin pinnacles of the post-war Broadway musical.

 With such collaborators as the director Harold Prince, the director-playwright James Lapine and the playwrights John Weidman, James Goldman, Hugh Wheeler, Burt Shevelove and George Furth, Sondheim would go on to create a remarkable succession of groundbreaking musicals: Company (1970), Follies (1971), A Little Night Music (1973),The Frogs (1974), Pacific Overtures (1976), Sweeney Todd (1979), Merrily We Roll Along (1981), Sunday in the Park with George (1984), Into the Woods (1987), Assassins (1991), and Passion (1994).
 His show, Bounce (2003), was produced in a revised version, titled Road Show, at the New York Shakespeare Festival in late 2008; it won an Obie Award for music and lyrics.
 A revival of A Little Night Music premiered in New York City in December 2009.
 The Broadway revue entitled Sondheim on Sondheim, directed by James Lapine, previewed at Studio 54 in March 2010.

-As Sondheim’s lyrics have entered the American language – from “Everything’s Coming Up Roses” to “Send in the Clowns” – so his music liberated Broadway from traditional songwriting conventions.
+As Sondheim’s lyrics have entered the American language – from “Everything’s Coming Up Roses” to “The Ladies Who Lunch” – so his music liberated Broadway from traditional songwriting conventions.
 It is impossible to find a new musical of artistic ambition today that hasn’t been influenced by his breakthroughs in remaking the rules that once governed the traditional Broadway musical.

 Sondheim learned those rules from a master, Oscar Hammerstein II, a family friend who started mentoring him when he was in his teens.
 Sondheim’s first Broadway job was as a gofer on Allegro (1947), an experimental work that Rodgers and Hammerstein wrote between Carousel and South Pacific.
 Though Allegro was a Broadway failure, its impact on Sondheim’s iconoclastic vision for the theater was large.